 1. Creating unusual color echoes

-My forthcoming book, Refresh Your Garden Design with Color, Texture and Form deals extensively with creating unusual color echoes in the garden, using a plant’s subtle details.
+In my book, Refresh Your Garden Design with Color, Texture and Form I write a lot about using a plant’s subtle details to create unusual color echoes in the garden.
 Euphorbias are some of my favorites to use for this purpose.

 In this bed, I pulled out the dark peachy-coral colors from the aging flower bracts and echoed them with surrounding Heuchera ‘Peach Flambe’ and a ‘Chantilly Peach’ Antirrhinum majus (from Annie’s Annuals).